OpenAMP/openamp-docs/openamp/overview.rst

 Texas Instruments’ remoteproc and RPMsg infrastructure available in the upstream Linux kernel enable the Linux applications running on a host processor to manage the life cycle of remote processor/firmware and perform IPC with them.
-However, there was no open- source API/software available that provided similar functionality and interfaces for other possible software contexts (RTOS- or bare metal-based applications) running on the remote processor to communicate with the Linux host.
-Also, AMP applications may require RTOS- or bare metal-based applications to run on the host processor and be able to manage and communicate with various software environments (RTOS, bare metal, or even Linux) on the remote processor.
+However, there was no open source API/software available that provided similar functionality and interfaces for other possible software contexts (RTOS or bare metal-based applications) running on the remote processor to communicate with the Linux host.
+Also, AMP applications may require RTOS or bare metal-based applications to run on the host processor and be able to manage and communicate with various software environments (RTOS, bare metal, or even Linux) on the remote processor.